|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 The College Council is comprised of the presidents from each of the recognized FSBM student organizations, associations, and fraternities.
 The Council's role is to assist the individual student organizations in recruiting members, obtaining funding, sponsoring activities, identifying outside speakers, and communicating with students.
 The College Council sponsors volunteer opportunities, student organization fairs, Spring Fling activities, and social events for all FSBM students.
 The Council also works closely with the Dean's Office and the Center for Student Professional Development to identify issues that are of concern to students and the student organizations.
 To contact the Main Campus College Council, please call 215-204-6660.
 At the Ambler Campus, please call 267-468-8366.

 Center for Undergraduate Advising

 The Center for Undergraduate Advising provides advising at three campuses: Main, Ambler, and TUCC.
 The Main Campus and Ambler offices are open every weekday.
 The Center City office is open on selected days and evenings.
 Please see our website for current office hours and staff: www.fox.temple.edu/advising.
 Students are expected to know University Policies and their program requirements as defined in this Bulletin and on their DARS report at www.owlnet.temple.edu.
 Advisors will help students with program questions and will provide information to help students define their academic goals and plan the academic course sequence to meet these goals.
 They may also refer students to additional academic resources and University support services as needed.

 Office of the Ombudsperson

 The Fox School of Business and Management Ombudsperson will assist students in resolving problems that might arise from the classroom, acting as mediator between faculty and students when problems arise.
-Please contact the Office of Undergraduate Student Services at 215-204-4560 for further information about the Ombudsperson and grievance procedures.
+The grievance procedures can be reviewed online at www.fox.temple.edu/advising/ombuds or contact the Center for Undergraduate Advising at 215-204-4560 for further information.

 Return to menu.